huggingface/transformers/examples/summarization/bart/README.md

 ### Training

-Clone the repository and preprocess the data:
+After downloading the CNN and Daily Mail datasets, preprocess the dataset:
 ```commandline
 git clone https://github.com/artmatsak/cnn-dailymail
 cd cnn-dailymail && python make_datafiles.py ../cnn/stories/ ../dailymail/stories/
 ```

-To train run the `pl_train.sh` script.
+Run the training script: `run_train.sh`

 ### Where is the code?
 The core model is in `src/transformers/modeling_bart.py`.
 This directory only contains examples.